Responsible AI Pattern Catalogue: A Collection of Best Practices for AI Governance and Engineering: Methodology

 \subsection{Data extraction, synthesis, and analysis}

+To realise responsible AI from a software engineering perspective, we need to make both AI products and their development processes trustworthy and responsible.
+Additionally, compliance with AI standards and laws from a governance perspective is necessary.
+Thus, we classify the patterns into three categories: governance, process, and product.
+Not only should you use product patterns to enforce responsible AI principles directly in the product and verify/validate the product, but you should also use process and governance patterns to complement it further.

 We extracted data and summarized findings from the selected academic and grey items based on the pre-defined research question.
 Based on the answers extracted for the research question, we identified different types of patterns.
-For example, there are a few papers using federated learning to deal with data privacy issues, thus \textit{federated learner} is identified as a product pattern that can be built into the architecture of AI systems.
+For example, there are a few papers using federated learning to deal with data privacy issues, thus ``federated learner'' is identified as a product pattern that can be built into the architecture of AI systems for continuous learning.
+Some of the solutions can be mapped to multiple levels.
+For example, software bill of materials can be identified as an organisation-level governance pattern which is interconnected with and supported by product pattern ``Bill of materials registry''.
+After identifying a pattern, we documented its details on our RAI Pattern Catalogue website according to the traditional pattern structure~\cite{martin1997pattern}: context, problem, solution, benefits, drawbacks, related patterns, known uses.
+The known uses were found through data extraction and additional manual search.
+The pattern users and impacted stakeholders are identified based on 1) AI software supply chain and ecosystem, 2) AI standards, 3) our expertise and knowledge.

 We also extract some general information, e.g. authors name, organization, publication venue, publication year.
 We performed a pilot study on 20 items to test the research question and the way to extract the required data.
 We stored all the extracted data in a spreadsheet for analysis.
-Once we identified the pattern, we describe the pattern details on our RAI Pattern Catalogue website according to the traditional pattern structure~\cite{martin1997pattern}: context, problem, solution, benefits, drawbacks,related patterns, known uses.
-The known uses were identified through the data extraction and additional manual search.